-School/College: College of Arts & Sciences Degree(s) Offered: Master of Arts in Teaching

-Graduate Coordinator: Dr. Mary A. Smith Email: smithma @ncat.edu Phone: 336-285-2160 Department Chair: Dr. Mary A. Smith Email: smithma @ncat.edu Phone: 336-285-2160
+School/College: College of Arts & SciencesDegree(s) Offered: Master of Arts in TeachingGraduate Coordinator: Dr. Mary A. SmithDepartment Chair: Dr. Mary A. SmithEmail: smithma @ncat.eduPhone: 336-285-2160Phone: 336-285-2160

 Situated within the School of Education's conceptual framework of "Professional Educator: A Catalyst for Learning," the M.A.T in Biology Education program is designed for college graduates who have decided to enter the teaching profession, many of whom will already be lateral entry teachers, teachers changing fields and perspective candidates who are taking coursework before entering the classroom.
 It is another way of addressing the critical teacher shortage, since post baccalaureate students accepted into this program will have the academic credentials and maturity necessary to complete both introductory and advanced work in teacher education in a graduate level program.
 The Masters of Art in Teaching will enable prospective teachers, who bring content knowledge to the graduate degree, the opportunity to develop the knowledge, skills, and dispositions to become excellent teachers.